trax-project/moodle-trax-logs/doc/lti.md

 ## What's the problem?

-One option to collect xAPI data from LTI activities is to let LTI activities send their own statements directly to the LRS.
+One option to collect xAPI data from an LTI activity is to let the LTI activity send its own statements directly to the LRS.

 In order to build its own statements, the LTI activity needs some pieces of information: